harishsg99/StreamData/README.md

 # StreamData
 An machine learning tool made using streamlit

-## A simple tool to perform EDA(Exploratory Data Analysis) and Machine leanring model building
+## A simple tool to perform EDA(Exploratory Data Analysis) and Machine leanring model building using drag and drop